himanshu864/DevObs/React/useRef.md

 ```

 - We need `current` property to access HTML element using DOM manipulation
 - It’s doesn’t re-render react component.
-It’s mutable.But don’t use this inplace of states.
+It’s mutable.
+But don’t use this in-place of states.

 ![[Untitled.png]]

 - We can use ref to pass setTimeout variable to clearTimeout on click

 ```jsx
   const timer = useRef();